mattbierner/ssf.js/README.md

     ssf.format("Array[0]:@0 Array[1]:@1", ['A', 3]) -> "Array[0]:A Array[1]:3"

-SSF also supports 'compiled' template functions, custom formatting logic (both globally and per formatter), and alignment.
-A simple set of default data formatters is also included.
+SSF also supports 'compiled' template functions, custom formatting logic (both globally and per formatter), static or dynamic types, and alignment.
+A simple set of default data formatters is included.

 # Using SSF #